-“But I should emphasize that it does not mean that right now Iran will restart any activities contrary to the (deal),” Najafi added.
+“But I should emphasise that it does not mean that right now Iran will restart any activities contrary to the (deal),” Najafi added.
 “These are only preparatory works.”

-Iran’s nuclear chief on Wednesday inaugurated work on a facility in Natanz plant in central Iran designed to build advanced centrifuges and said the center would be fully functional in a month.
+Iran’s nuclear chief on Wednesday inaugurated work on a facility in Natanz plant in central Iran designed to build advanced centrifuges and said the centre would be fully functional in a month.

-“After the supreme leader’s order we prepared this center within 48 hours.
-We hope the facility to be completed in a month,” Ali Akbar Salehi, the head of Iran’s Atomic Energy Organization, said on state television.
+“After the supreme leader’s order we prepared this centre within 48 hours.
+We hope the facility to be completed in a month,” Ali Akbar Salehi, the head of Iran’s Atomic Energy Organisation, said on state television.

 Although the move was not a violation of the nuclear deal, it sent a strong signal to the West that Tehran would not succumb to the pressures.